henrik42/solo/README.md

 You can change the log-level entries and use a `GO` button to submit the data to `(POST "/update-loggers")`.

-For POST-requests `solo.web` returns a `(redirect "/")` so that you can use the browser's page-reload for updating the page after a submit (if we were just returning the page-content for the POST-request the browser would ask us if we want to re-send the POST-request when doing a page-reload after a submit).
+For `POST`-requests `solo.web` returns a `(redirect "/")` so that you can use the browser's page-reload for updating the page after a submit (if we were just returning the page-content for the `POST`-request the browser would ask us if we want to re-send the `POST`-request when doing a page-reload after a submit).

 __TODO__: fix solo.css to make the table look nicer